emqxarchive/emqx-docs-en/source/config.rst

     ## listener.ssl.external.tune_buffer = off

 Whether to set the TCP_NODELAY flag.
-If this option is enabled, the send buffer will attempt to send once there is data:
+If this flag is set, it will attempt to send data once there is data in the send buffer:

 .. code-block:: properties